Tufa Shujineng's Rebellion

-Tufa Shujineng's Rebellion, also known as the Qin and Liang Provinces Rebellion (Chinese: 秦涼之變), was a tribal revolt against the Western Jin dynasty from 270 to 279 during the Three Kingdoms period.
-The revolt, led by the Xianbei chieftain, Tufa Shujineng but mostly consisting of the Qiang and Di people, first broke out in Qin province before spilling over to Liang province.
-It lasted around a decade, and was a factor in delaying Jin's conquest of Wu to unify China.
-The rebellion peaked in 279, when the rebels captured Liang, but that year would also see its end after Jin forces decisively defeated and kill Shujineng.
+Tufa Shujineng's Rebellion, also known as the Qin and Liang Provinces Rebellion (Chinese: 秦涼之變), was a tribal rebellion against the Western Jin dynasty from June or July 270 to early 280 during the Three Kingdoms period.
+It was led by the Xianbei chieftain Tufa Shujineng, who was joined by several tribal ethnic groups such as the Qiang and Di living in northwestern China.
+The rebellion lasted nearly a decade and reached its peak in 279 when rebel forces captured Liang province.
+However, the end of that same year would also see its end as Jin forces decisively defeated Shujineng and pacified the tribes.

 Background

+During the Western Jin dynasty, northwestern China was home to various tribal ethnic groups.
+The neighbouring Qiang people to the west had been migrating inwards into the Longxi and Guanzhong regions as early as the Western Han dynasty, where they would often rebel due to oppressive policies by the local Han governors.
+The Di people, despite their relatively stable relations with the Han dynasty, also began rebelling with the Qiang during the fall of Han, and in 219, the statesman, Cao Cao, had 50,000 of them relocated from Wudu Commandery to live along the Wei River in the Guanzhong.
+Descendants of the Xiongnu such as the Lushuihu and Xiuchu also resided in the northwest.

-When the Cao Wei general, Deng Ai, was stationed in the northwest between 256 and 263, he received the surrender of tens of thousands of Xianbei people from the Hexi Corridor.
-He resettled them in the areas between Liang and Yong provinces, where they mingled with the local inhabitants.
-At the time, the two provinces were home to many non-Han people, most of whom were of Qiang or Di ethnicity.
-In 269, the Jin dynasty established Qin province, which included portions of Liang and Yong.
+At the time, the Xianbei tribes of the northern steppe were migrating southward into the Chinese interior.
+Many of them were able to easily cross into and roam the Hexi Corridor, where one tribe, the Tufa, began asserting considerable influence within the region.
+Sometime between 256 and 263, the Cao Wei general, Deng Ai received the surrender of tens of thousands of Xianbei people from the Hexi, resettling them in the areas between Liang and Yong provinces.

-Between 268 and 269, many parts of China were affected by floods and droughts, and the Jin minister, Fu Xuan was worried that the tribal people in the northwest, particularly the Xianbei, would rebel as a result.
-He proposed that the Inspector of Qin, Hu Lie, who had a reputation in the west, be given responsibility to pacify the tribes in the case of a rebellion.
-However, he was still concern that even if Hu Lie defeated the rebels, the rebels could easily escape to Anding Commandery (安定郡; around present-day Pingliang, Gansu) in Yong or Wuwei Commandery (武威郡; in present-day Jingyuan County, Gansu) in Liang.
-He further suggested that a new commandery be set up around the river of Gaoping County (高平縣; present-day Guyuan, Ningxia), where those willing to migrate will be recruited and supplemented with corvée exemptions.
-The commandery, along with Anding and Wuwei, would be transferred to Qin for Hu Lie to administer.
-Fu Xuan also added that they should open up a new passage to the north to encourage people to migrate and gradually strengthen their hold around the border.
+In 268, parts of northern China were hit by floods and droughts, and the minister, Fu Xuan feared that the tribes in the northwest –particularly the Xianbei– would rebel.
+He proposed that the Inspector of Qin province, Hu Lie be tasked in quelling a future revolt due to his reputation in the west.
+However, he was still concerned that even if Hu Lie defeated the rebels, they could easily escape to the commanderies of Anding or Wuwei (武威郡; in present-day Jingyuan County, Gansu), so he also suggested setting up a new commandery around Gaopingchuan (高平川; in present-day Guyuan, Ningxia), where settlers would be recruited and supplemented with corvée exemptions.
+The commandery, along with Anding and Wuwei, would be transferred to Qin under Hu Lie.
+Fu Xuan also suggested opening a new northbound passage to encourage migration and gradually strengthen their hold on the border.

-However, one minister, Chen Qian had warned against appointing Hu Lie and another general, Qian Hong, as provincial inspectors.
+One minister, Chen Qian warned against appointing Hu Lie and another general, Qian Hong, as provincial inspectors.
 He argued that while the two were strong generals, they were both tactless and not suited to maintain order around the borders.
 However, his advice was ignored.